 It Can Cause Animals to Suffer

 Hunting is bad because it can cause animals to suffer.
 A kill shot is the same as what happens at slaughterhouses or butcheries when preparing an animal for food.
-The worse thing is the injuries that hunters can cause when missing a shot which leads the animals to suffer.
-As a matter of fact, there are injuries that can cause the animal to no longer be suitable for human consumption.
-Any injury can cause suffering and if the animal continues living after being wounded, it could prolong the suffering.
+The worse thing is the injuries that hunters can cause when missing a shot, which leads the animals to suffer.
+Some injuries can cause the animal to be no longer suitable for human consumption.
+Any injury can cause suffering, and if the animal continues living after being wounded, it could prolong the suffering.

 It Can Result to Reduction in Animal Population